 As farmers put more land into production and the size of wheat fields grew, cutting, binding, and threshing grains by hand was too slow.
 Between 1850 and 1900, harvesting equipment and methods changed and became more efficient.
 The grain cradle was replaced with the mechanical reaper–a horse-drawn machine that could harvest 10-12 acres a day!
 In the 1880’s, a knotting device was added to the reaper to tie the bundles of grain automatically, eliminating the tedious hand tying.

 By 1900, threshing machines had increased in size and were powered by steam engines instead of horses.
 Neighbors often went together to hire engine crews and threshing machines to share costs.
 Because of these changes, the labor required to harvest of grain dropped from 23 hours per acre in 1850 to 8 hours in 1900.

 Wheat production in Iowa peaked in the 1870’s then slowly declined.
 By 1900, wheat was a distant fourth in importance of Iowa crops after corn, oats, and hay.
 In early Iowa, the importance of oats increased as horses replaced oxen as a power source on the farm.
 Oxen can get all the nutrition and energy they need from grass, but horses need grain for energy when they are working hard.
 In 1900, over 168 million bushels of oats were produced in Iowa, mostly as feed for livestock.

-On Saturday, August 1, the 1850 Pioneer Farm will begin threshing their newly harvested wheat crop.
-At the 1900 Horse-Powered Farm, a steam engine will be driving an vintage threshing machine as the farmers begin threshing oats!
-Find a full schedule for this year’s Grain Harvest on our website.
+On Saturday, August 1, 2015, the 1850 Pioneer Farm will begin threshing their newly harvested wheat crop.
+At the 1900 Horse-Powered Farm, a steam engine will be driving a vintage threshing machine as the farmers begin threshing oats!